-A potentially under-reported aspect of ReFi is the possibilities that Web3 unlocks for enfranchisement of indigenous communities around the world.
+A potentially under-reported aspect of ReFi is the possibilities that Web3 unlocks for the enfranchisement of indigenous communities around the world.

 NFTs are often utilised in the digital artwork space to represent the uncompromised ownership of a piece of art.
 They can be traded, exchanged, bought and sold on NFT marketplaces that are accessible to anyone with an internet connection.

 This opens up opportunities for pieces of cultural artwork to be offered in a digital format to a wider marketplace, rather than relying on tourism to the area.
-Increases in tourism has led to demand for markets where tourists can buy mass-produced ‘cultural’ trinkets, which often incentivises the local population to cheaply commodify their cultural heritage and can ultimately lead to the culture’s dilution.
+Increases in tourism have led to demand for markets where tourists can buy mass-produced ‘cultural’ trinkets, which often incentivises the local population to cheaply commodify their cultural heritage and can ultimately lead to the culture’s dilution.

-Indigenous artists could use NFTs to sell their artwork, set their own appropriate pricing, not relying on the fleeting whims of tourists, and get paid in cryptocurrency secured on the blockchain.
-Smart contracts could be built into these NFTs, so that the original creator stands to make continuous income upon each resale.
+Indigenous artists could use NFTs to sell their artwork, set their own appropriate pricing, not rely on the fleeting whims of tourists, and get paid in cryptocurrency secured on the blockchain.
+Smart contracts could be built into these NFTs so that the original creator stands to make continuous income upon each resale.

 On a macro scale, cultural heritage is being destroyed by war, inequality and environmental degradation.
 NFTs offer an opportunity to effectively ‘back up’ cultural artefacts onto the blockchain.
 These cherished cultural icons can be digitised and tracked with ease on the blockchain and verified by members of the community.

 Ukraine is already embracing Web3 technology in the face of the Russian invasion to maintain its cultural integrity.
-All artifacts of cultural significance, from museum exhibits to religious items housed in churches, are being digitized and logged on the blockchain.
+All artefacts of cultural significance, from museum exhibits to religious items housed in churches, are being digitized and logged on the blockchain.

 In the event that cultural treasures are destroyed, there will always be a record of their existence.
 Additionally, 3D printing digital files that could be used to create a replica of the original artefact could be backed by NFTs and stored on the blockchain.